 - Harv & Marv whale watching in Juneau, Alaska, in 2007

 - Jet boating in Acapulco in 2004 on a Celebrity shore excursion

 Travel Apps I love (that I discussed with Seth Wayne on Adventures Await, September 22, 2019)

 - Packing Pro/Click here to get it

-- Why I love it and have been using it for 10 years+
+- Why I love it and have been using it for ten years+

-- Let’s you keep lists you have made for one trip and reuse them
+- You can keep lists you have made for one trip and reuse them

 - Synchs to different devices (phone and tablet)

 - Suggests items in categories